civalin/cmdlr/DEVELOP.md

 ### Required: `async def save_volume_images(url, request, save_image, loop)`

-Find out the all of the images in a volume.
-Basically, it include two steps:
+Find out all of the images in a volume.
+Basically, include two steps:

 1. find all image's **url** &  **page number**.
 2. run `save_image()` to scheduling the download for each images.